 Also, to sate your curiosity, we’ve compiled this list of the 14 biggest email marketing automation trends for 2019.

 1. The Personal Touch Reigns Supreme

 There’s also no more need to sit and cherry-pick every lead, studying their demographics to categorize them.
-Software does that job for us, too.
+The software does that job for us, too.

 In all that automating, sometimes it gets easy to forget that we are human beings, not machines.
 While your company may be primarily run by marketing and email automation, the human touch cannot go away in the process.